I’m sure you’ve heard the word ‘GMOs’ lately: It’s everywhere, from the news to magazines, and everyone is trying to avoid them.

-Look for the ‘Non-GMO Project Verified’ seal on products (shown below), which indicates it has passed a third-party verification program.
+Look for the ‘Non-GMO Project Verified’ seal on products, which indicates it has passed a third-party verification program.
 This means it has been produced according to best practices and procedures to avoid the intentional use of GMO ingredients.

-GMO’s can also be lurking in common ingredients, minerals and vitamins such as: amino acids, aspartame, ascorbic acid, sodium ascorbate, vitamin C, citric acid, sodium citrate, flavorings (“natural” and “artificial”), high fructose corn syrup, hydrolyzed vegetable protein, lactic acid, maltodextrins, molasses, monosodium glutamate, sucrose, textured vegetable protein (TVP), xanthan gum and yeast products.
+GMOs can also be lurking in common ingredients, minerals and vitamins such as: amino acids, aspartame, ascorbic acid, sodium ascorbate, vitamin C, citric acid, sodium citrate, flavorings (“natural” and “artificial”), high fructose corn syrup, hydrolyzed vegetable protein, lactic acid, maltodextrin, molasses, monosodium glutamate, sucrose, textured vegetable protein (TVP), xanthan gum and yeast products.

 - Instead of corn, soy, cottonseed or canola oils, use extra virgin olive oil.

 - High fructose corn syrup and sugar are other sources of GMOs.
 Cane sugar is not genetically engineered, so if you are consuming sugar, choose cane sugar.